FYI: Skin Pros Love This Natural, Fountain-of-Youth Alternative to Retinol

 While bakuchiol most definitely reaps noticeable benefits in the complexion department, consistency with a side of patience is key.
 (Experts said noticeable results may take anywhere from eight to 12 weeks.)

-"Similar to retinol, bakuchiol, promotes rapid cell turnover, reducing the appearance of fine lines, hyperpigmentation, and uneven skin texture," says Devgan.
-Plus, due to its anti-inflammatory properties, it can help alleviate acne, as well.
+"Similar to retinol, bakuchiol promotes rapid cell turnover, reducing the appearance of fine lines, hyperpigmentation, and uneven skin texture," says Devgan.
+Plus, due to its anti-inflammatory properties, it can help alleviate acne as well.

-Additionally, another positive benefit of bakuchiol is that it's much better tolerated than retinol; yielding less facial redness, scaling, and irritation.
+Additionally, another positive benefit of bakuchiol is that it's much better tolerated than retinol, yielding less facial redness, scaling, and irritation.
 "People with sensitive skin are the best candidates for bakuchiol products due to their impressive tolerability," Penzi shares.
-"This includes people with eczema, skin allergies and sensitivities, and those who can’t seem to get rid of the dreaded retinol/retinoid dermatitis.
+"This includes people with eczema, skin allergies and sensitivities, and those who can't seem to get rid of the dreaded retinol/retinoid dermatitis.
 Pregnant women are also ideal candidates for bakuchiol use, as retinoids are not recommended for use during pregnancy.
-Though you'll still want to consult your doctor before adding any new ingredients or products into your skincare routine as data and studies are still emerging."
+Though, you'll still want to consult your doctor before adding any new ingredients or products into your skincare routine, as data and studies are still emerging."

-How to Incorporate It Into Your Routine
+How to Incorporate Bakuchiol Into Your Skincare Routine

 One of the (many) reasons experts love bakuchiol is that it's photostable, meaning it won't be broken down by the sun's UV rays—therefore, you can use it day or night.
 "Serums, creams, and pads are all great options for bakuchiol products, as none have been shown to be superior in terms of efficacy," Penzi clarifies.
 "Choose the product that is best suited for your skin type."
 If you're dry, for example, a moisturizing cream-based product would be fab while serums deliver key ingredients to the skin in a way that enhances penetration and can be strategic if dryness isn't a top concern.

-The Best Bakuchiol Skincare Products
+The Best Bakuchiol Skincare Products to Try

 Erin has been writing a mix of beauty and wellness content for Who What Wear for over four years.
 Prior to that, she spent two and half years writing for Byrdie.
 She now calls Santa Monica home but grew up in Minnetonka, Minnesota, and studied writing, rhetoric, and communication at University of Wisconsin, La Crosse.
 She studied abroad in Galway, Ireland, and spent a summer in L.A. interning with the Byrdie and Who What Wear family.
 After graduating from UW, she spent one year in San Francisco, where she worked as a writer for Pottery Barn Kids and PBteen before moving down to L.A. to begin her career as a beauty editor.
 She considers her day-to-day beauty aesthetic very low-maintenance and relies on staples like clear brow serum (from Kimiko!), Lawless's Lip Plumping Mask in Cherry Vanilla, and an eyelash curler.
 For special occasions or days when she's taking more meetings or has an event, she'll wear anything and everything from Charlotte Tilbury (the foundations are game-changing), some shimmer on her lids (Stila and Róen do it best), and a few coats of the best mascara-type product on earth, Surratt's Noir Lash Tint.